gabrielle-pch/gabrielle-pch/README.md

 <h3 align="left">About me :</h3>
 <p align="left">
 Hi there!
-I’m a Community Manager and Builder mostly in the crypto space, tech enthusiast, designer, and a student at 42 Luxembourg.
+I’m a Community Manager/Builder mostly in the crypto space, tech enthusiast, designer, and a student at 42 Luxembourg.
 Passionate about innovation, I blend creativity and technology to build impactful projects. 🚀
 </p>

 ### My Socials :